No products in the cart.

 How Is Melanin Produced?

-As we learned in What Is the Biology of Skin Color, after contact with the various triggers mentioned above has been made, cells called melanocytes will begin to produce melanin.
+As we learned in What Is the Biology of Skin Color, after contact with the aforementioned various triggers has been made, cells called melanocytes will begin to produce melanin.
 After the melanin is made, vesicles called melanosomes distribute the melanin throughout the epidermis.
 Once they reach the target area, the melanin is deposited—this is what you see on the skin.

 So What’s with the Delay?